 Description**#1 Top Free App in over 100 countries**

-Real Racing 3 is an award-winning franchise that sets a new standard for mobile racing games – it really must be experienced to be believed.
+Real Racing 3 is the award-winning franchise that sets a new standard for mobile racing games – you have to play it to believe it.

 This app offers in-app purchases.
 You may disable in-app purchasing using your device settings.